Walter Rauff: Gas van engineering

 As an official of the Criminal Technical Institute of the Reich Security Main Office, Rauff designed gas vans used to murder Jews and persons with disabilities.

 The MI5 file is more explicit concerning Rauff's "technical" skills:

 Rauff supervised the modification of scores of trucks, with the assistance of a Berlin chassis builder, to divert their exhaust fumes into airtight chambers in the back of the vehicles.
 The victims were then poisoned and/or asphyxiated from the carbon monoxide accumulating within the truck compartment as the vehicle travelled to a burial site.
 The trucks could carry between 25 and 60 people at a time.

-In 1972, in Santiago de Chile, Rauff made a deposition as a witness before a German prosecutor.
+In 1972, in Santiago de Chile, Rauff gave a deposition as a witness before a German prosecutor.
 On the subject of the extermination of Jews in Poland and Russia, asked whether at that time he had any doubts concerning the use of gas vans, Rauff answered:

 Rauff delegated the task of keeping the gas vans operating in the Soviet Union and other Nazi-occupied areas to an SS chemist, August Becker, who kept Rauff fully informed on the gas van killing operations.

 Persecution in Vichy-North Africa

-Rauff was later involved in the persecution of Jews in Vichy France-controlled Tunisia during 1942 and 1943, by implementing the antisemitic Statute of the Jews enacted by pro-Nazi metropolitan Vichy state.
-A month after German Field Marshal Erwin Rommel's defeat of the British at Tobruk in June 1942, the SS set up a special extermination unit to follow in the wake of Rommel's Afrika Korps.
+Rauff was later involved in the persecution of Jews in Vichy France-controlled French protectorate of Tunisia during 1942 and 1943, by implementing the antisemitic Statute of the Jews enacted by the metropolitan Vichy state.
+A month after the Axis capture of Tobruk in June 1942, the SS set up a special extermination unit to follow in the wake of Rommel's Afrika Korps.
 The unit, commanded by Rauff, was empowered to carry out "executive measures on the civilian population", the Nazi euphemism for mass murder and enslavement.
-However, his mission to exterminate the Middle East's Jewish population was brought to an abrupt halt when the British 8th Army defeated Rommel at El Alamein in October 1942.
+However, his mission to exterminate the Middle East's Jewish population was brought to an abrupt halt when the British Eighth Army defeated Erwin Rommel at El Alamein in October 1942.

 Rommel was forced to withdraw the remnants of his army to Tunisia, where it sustained a bridgehead until May 1943, enabling Rauff's SS to start lower scale persecutions of local Jews.
-The MI5 file records that Rauff was posted to Vichy-Tunisia in 1942 as head of the Security Service (SD), where he led a mobile killing squad (Einsatzkommando) which conducted a "well-organised persecution campaign against the Jews and partisans".
+The MI5 file records that Rauff was posted to Vichy-Tunisia in 1942 as head of the SD office, where he led an Einsatzkommando (mobile killing squad) which conducted a "well-organised persecution campaign against the Jews and partisans".

-During this time, the Jewish community was particularly hard hit.
-More than 2,500 Jews in Nazi-occupied Tunisia died in a network of SS slave labour camps before the Germans withdrew.
+Particularly hard hit was Tunisia, the only Arab country to come under direct German occupation.
+In just six months, from November 1942 to May 1943, the Germans and their local collaborators implemented a forced-labor regime, confiscations of property, hostage-taking, mass extortion, deportations, and executions.
+They required thousands of Jews in the countryside to wear the Star of David, and they created special Judenrat-like committees of Jewish leaders to implement Nazi policies under threat of imprisonment or death.
 Rauff's men also stole jewels, silver, gold and religious Jewish artifacts.
 Forty-three kilogrammes of gold were taken from the Jewish community on the island of Djerba alone.